AravinthanPraba007/COVID-19-India/README.md

 * This app used to fetch the live data of Coronavirus from api-covid-19-india.
 * This web application displays the details of total confirmed cases, total death cases, and recovered cases around the India and display the case count state wise.
 * This application uses Exponential Calculus to find the growth factor of the virus to predict the cases to be recorded in the following days.
+* #### New Features :
+  * This application will gets your location and show the nearest confirmed case distance.
+Example: "You're 5.06 KM away from nearest confirmed case"

 ## Technology Stack
 - Java 8